August 8, 2019

 Skin purging – what is it?
 Why does our skin purge?
 How is skin purging different from a breakout?
 Can you stop skin from purging?
 I’ll be answering all of these questions for you today with the hope that this will help ease your stress on the topic of skin purging.

 When our skin purges, the skin is literally pushing all the excess oil, sebum, dead skin cells, and other debris to the surface to get rid of it.
 Unfortunately, this process causes breakouts so most people assume that skin purging is a bad thing.
 Yes, breakouts are bad (and annoying), but your skin is essentially cleaning itself which is a good thing!

 Skin purging typically occurs when you try a new product.
 If you experience purging, the new products are doing their job!
 Give your skin about two weeks to get acclimated and you should see the breakouts go away.
-If you breakout longer than two weeks, there is most likely an ingredient in the product that is causing irritation to your skin.
-(Tip: Check your product to make sure it is fragrance and dye free!
+If you breakout longer than two weeks, there is most likely an ingredient in the product that is irritating your skin.
+(Tip: Check your product to make sure it is fragrance and dye-free!
 These are two common skin irritants.)

 Products considered “acne-fighting” or “anti-aging” can cause the skin to purge because they promote a faster skin cell turnover rate.
 You may find some over-the-counter products can as well, specifically products that contain retinol, salicylic acid, lactic acid, or glycolic acid.

 When your cell turnover rate is accelerated, any hidden skin “imperfections” are quickly brought to the surface.
 Existing pimples may become inflamed, microcomedones (early acne) turn into pesky blackheads and whiteheads, and/or dead skin cells rise to the surface causing visible flaking.